-Jazz programs prepare and educate students for careers in jazz music as performance artists.
-Rigorous conservatory training combined with ensemble performance and networking opportunities are often a major part of the best jazz programs in the country.
-In these programs, students receive mentorship from renowned musicians, take classes from visiting master artists, and gain performance experience in both small and large ensembles.
+The best jazz programs prepare and educate students for careers in jazz music as performance artists.
+Rigorous conservatory training combined with ensemble experience and networking opportunities are often a major part of the top jazz programs in the country.
+It is in these prestigious programs that students receive mentorship from renowned musicians, take classes from visiting master artists, and gain performance experience in both small and large ensembles.
 Attending the right school and program can make all the difference in a viable career as a jazz artist and musician.

 10 Best University Jazz Programs Methodology

-We looked at close to 70 accredited colleges and universities listed by the National Center for Education Statistics (NCES) College Navigator that offered both beginner and advanced level programs (bachelor’s, master’s, or diploma/certificate) in jazz, jazz studies, performance, or a closely related discipline.
-We selected schools with the lowest acceptance rate, and rankings with at least one major publication like U.S. News and World Report.
+We looked at 77 accredited colleges and universities listed by the National Center for Education Statistics (NCES) College Navigator that offered both beginner and advanced level programs (bachelor’s, master’s, or diploma/certificate) in jazz, jazz studies, jazz performance, or a closely related discipline.
+In an effort to find the top programs, we selected schools with the lowest acceptance rate and rankings with U.S. News and World Report.
 We then listed the schools based on their selectivity (acceptance rate) as published by NCES College Navigator.
-The most selective institution earned a #1 ranking on our list.
+The most selective institution earned a #1 position on our list.

 The resulting selections for our top 10 best university jazz programs are listed below.